PSHE

 Anti-Bullying Week

 Anti -Bullying Week took place in November.
-This year’s theme was 'Choose Respect.'
+This year’s theme was 'Power For Good.'
 The School Council hosted an Anti-Bullying Week poster competition.
-See our talented Competition winners Millie, Georgia and Milo!
+See our talented Competition winners Louise and Willow!

 Odd Socks Day